 We’ve always gone in the morning and there are a lot of young kids there.
 It might not be as much fun for the little ones with older kids playing.

 Be warned that the air compressors for the foam ball toys can be pretty loud and that can scare some kids.
 The Little Miss didn’t like the noise, but moved quickly because it was so much fun!

 After we’re done climbing, we usually walk through the arcade and sit in the car games and dance on the dancing games.
 So far we haven’t spent any money, but the Little Miss has been really eager to get a big pixie stick.
 I have no idea how she even knows what it is, but I might need to spend some money to win some tickets to get one.

 Oh, and there might be free cookies too.
 I haven’t figured that out yet.

-You'll notice that many of our go-to spots are stores.
-Many stores specifically create a family friendly atmosphere to get families to shop there.
+You’ll notice that many of our indoor places to go with kids are stores.
+Many stores specifically create a family-friendly atmosphere to get families to shop there.